DarioBernardo/text-classification-webapp/README.md

-# text-classification-webapp
+# Text Classification WebApp
 Simple text classification into predefined classes using LLMs.
-The application is build as a webapp using Flask.
+The application is build as a webapp using Flask, a messaging system with Redis, everything organised with Docker compose.
 It also contains a simple client to interact with the webapp.

 ## Architecture
 TODO